KmolYuan/Pyslvs-UI/docs/index.md

 # Pyslvs Manual

-Pyslvs is an open source planar linkage mechanism simulation and mechanical synthesis system.
+Pyslvs is an Open Source Planar Linkage Mechanism Simulation and Mechanical Synthesis System.

 The project is maintained on GitHub: <https://github.com/KmolYuan/Pyslvs-UI>